ryanwoconnor/faq.twin.villas/README.md

 * * * * *
 ### Carriage House

+Information for our Airbnb Listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/carriagehousestonington)

 #### Thermostat Information

 We have three thermostats in this apartment.
 The apartment is equipped with electric heat.
 The thermostats are located in the bedroom, the living room, and in the bathroom inside the cabinet above the toilet.